 JeffMD is a competency-based curriculum.
 You will move from one phase to the next because you have demonstrated the needed competencies, not just because you have put in enough time and passed a test in a given subject.
 Faculty will evaluate your readiness to move on based on your knowledge, attitudes and skills measured in a variety of ways during each phase of JeffMD.
 The overall emphasis in this curriculum is on critical thinking skills rather than memorization.

 The grading system is pass/fail.
 SKMC will will no longer have the option to pass with honors.

 The best doctors have always been seekers; but today more than ever, the skills involved in the process of inquiry must be razor sharp.
 The electronic tools at any clinician’s fingertips mean the challenge is less finding information than assessing its value and applying it effectively and efficiently.
-JeffMD’s inquiry component hones the skills of lifelong learning: formulating a good question, knowing where to seek knowledge and how to analyze what you find, and testing a reasonable hypothesis against the evidence.
+JeffMD’s Scholarly Inquiry component hones the skills of lifelong learning: formulating a good question, knowing where to seek knowledge and how to analyze what you find, and testing a reasonable hypothesis against the evidence.

 Students who are truly undecided can simply choose their final electives and clinical rotations, based on the skills and areas of knowledge they want to strengthen rather than the demands of a particular specialty.

 No matter what specialty you choose to explore in Phase III, you will still be rounding out the core competencies you need to complete medical school and enter a residency.
 Thus, you will be able to change specialties if you discover your original selection is not right for you.

 Based on our graduates’ reputation for clinical excellence and solid fundamentals, SKMC graduates have always enjoyed superb options for residencies.

 Email us at JeffMD@jefferson.edu with your questions.
 We will answer them as quickly as we can.

 Clinical experience, appropriate to student’s level, starts shortly after matriculation